jeremiahcaleb/simple-counter-app/README.md

 - **Increment Button**: Clicking the "Increment" button increases the counter value.

 - **Decrement Button**: Clicking the "Decrement" button decreases the counter value, but it doesn't go below 0.

+- **Reset Button**: Clicking the "Reset" button sets the counter value back to 0.

 ## Technologies Used